-First designed as a British Railway hotel in the late nineteenth century the prestigious building welcomed visitors such as Winston Churchill and Frank Sinatra.
+First designed as a British Railway hotel in the late nineteenth century, the prestigious building welcomed visitors such as Winston Churchill and Frank Sinatra.

-Situated at the heart of Glasgow City Centre the hotel was acquired by IHG Hotels & Resorts Group in 2019 as part of their re-branding programme.
+Situated at the heart of Glasgow City Centre, the hotel was acquired by IHG Hotels & Resorts Group in 2019 as part of their re-branding programme.

-The building is complicated due to its age, Category A status and proximity to Glasgow Grand Central station, careful planning and phasing was needed to ensure all parties involved were satisfied with the proposals
+The building is complicated due to its age, Category A status and proximity to Glasgow Grand Central station, and therefore careful planning and phasing was needed to ensure all parties involved were satisfied with the proposals

 This was a complex installation due to the construction of the building; the interior has many ornate listed features, arched corridors and thick stone walls.
 The solution was to create a corridor ceiling raft to contain the services to be distributed across to each guest room.
 Therefore, the original cornicing, stone archways and other features could remain intact and still visible as part of the building’s history and heritage.